darkeclipz/css/README.md

 ## Rudiments

-The first chapters define the a more general view on how to create a composable layout with CSS, whilst the later chapters explain specific design patterns, or as called by the book, primitive types.
+The first chapters define a more general view on how to create a composable layout with CSS, whilst the later chapters explain specific design patterns, or as called by the book, primitive types.

 ### Boxes